MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 Example 3.
 Only the section of code for the first comparison that is `True` is run.
 There can be multiple `elif` statements.

 There can be multiple `elif` statements, and the `else` is optional.
+Numerical values are compared in order: largest to smallest, or smallest to largest.

 ``` python
 score = 81